 Clancy’s project will enable homeless women living in transitional housing at the Lindsey House to gain the skills and confidence to be active in their children’s learning and education.
 The project will involve classes on language development, language stimulation and parental involvement in homework.
 “I feel that this fellowship will enable me to see my work as part of a diverse, complicated and beautiful system, rather than an isolated field and interaction.
 My goal is to increase knowledge of parenting skills related to language development and academic achievement,” said Clancy.

-Kibler will work with The Parent Child Center of Tulsa to provide both foster parents and parents with children in the foster care system with the education, resources and support to create a healthy home environment that supports early prevention and intervention of speech, language and literacy development issues in their children.
+Kibler will work with The Parent Child Center of Tulsa to provide families living behlow the poverty line in Tulsa with the education, resources and support to create healthy home environments that support early prevention and intervention of speech, language and literacy development issues in their children.
 “I believe the fellowship will help develop important skills needed for my future career as a speech-language pathologist.
 It is in our scope of practice to educate and train families on communication disorders and development.
 I will also gain experience working with a wide variety of clients of different cultures, religions and socioeconomic states,” said Kibler.

 “We are confident that the Tulsa Schweitzer Fellowship will have a positive lasting effect on the health of communities in and around Tulsa as our Fellows learn to implement innovative projects that address health disparities.
 Fellows will then take the skills they learn with them when they establish themselves professionally as leaders in their fields,” said Rachel Gold, director of the Tulsa chapter of The Albert Schweitzer Fellowship.